-Answer the following questions after you have finished the task
+A. How did I know what I had to do to complete this task?
+B. Looking at my work and using the levels of achievement I believe this work is: Outstanding Answer the following questions after you have finished the task

-.
-How did I know what I had to do to complete this task?
+Outstanding A. How did I know what I had to do to complete this task?

-3. Looking at my work and using the levels of achievement I believe this work is:

 Outstanding

-ligh
+Outstanding

+Outstanding

+B. Looking at my work and using the levels of achievement I believe this work is:

+The Land Outstanding

+High High

-Sound
+Sound Sound

-Basic
+Basic Basic

-imited
+Limited Limited

-Because:
+Because: Because:

-I need to a sk for help with:
+C. I need to ask for help with: C. I need to ask for help with:

-Teacher's com ments:
+Teacher's comments: Teacher's comments: